Akatsuki667/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 - The diagonal should end with a \n
 - If n is 0 or less, the function should only print a \n

+8-print_square.c : Write a function that prints a square, followed by a new line.
+- Where size is the size of the square
+- If size is 0 or less, the function should print only a new line
+- Use the character # to print the square